Hammerill/Sand-Box2D-levels/docs/README-objects.md

     "...": "..."
   }
 ```

+### Reserved IDs
+Some IDs are reserved to be used in particular way and you shouldn't be assigning them manually to your own objects.
+Avoid assigning IDs in range `-10` and `10` as they can be reserved soon.
+You can see all the reserved IDs below:
+- `-1` - default ID for the objects that don't have their own proper ID.
+- `0` - general ID of the world options.
+For example, you can change BG color to red by setting value `255` of the parameter `"bg_r"` at object ID `0`.
+- `1` - Python variables scope.
+When you set some parameter of this object via `sandbox2d.set()` function you will, in fact, declare it as a new variable.
+Then you can access it via `sandbox2d.get()`.
+If you didn't declare it before it will set it to `0` and return it.
+Read more [here](./README-python.md).

 # Platform
 Platform is a static line which represents Box2D's `b2EdgeShape` with start & end points.